 6. Question composition

-- Individuals can speak with the proper logic and construction about social issues and abstract topics.
+- Individuals can speak with proper logic and construction about social issues and abstract topics.

 - They rarely make mistakes and can change their vocabulary and sentence structures.
-This is in response to the context of the dialog.
+This is in response to the context of the dialogue.

-- The individual has a natural delivery in terms of pronunciation, intonation, and speed.
+- The individual has a natural delivery, with appropriate pronunciation, intonation, and speed.

 7. TOPIK Speaking Schedule

-The TOPIK Speaking test will occur three times in 2025: March, June, and October, for those prepared to showcase their Korean language speaking skills.
+The TOPIK Speaking test will be held three times in 2026: March, June, and October, for those prepared to demonstrate their Korean-language speaking skills.

 8. Test Timing